12 Sydney Coastal Walks: From Easy Family Routes to Challenging Hikes

 What makes Cronulla special is the combination of excellent facilities, multiple ocean pools, and that village feel where the beach is just two blocks from excellent cafes and restaurants.
 It’s proper family-friendly without being sanitised.

-- Multiple ocean pools – Several heritage-listed pools carved into the rocks, each offering protected swimming with different character
+- Multiple ocean pools – A series of heritage‑style pools carved into the rocks provide protected swimming with different depths and orientations.

 - Excellent children’s playgrounds – Well-maintained playgrounds strategically placed along the route, perfect for breaking up the walk with kids